What does your Asia strategy look like? And if you don't have one, why not?

 This high-income economy punches above its weight on the global stage, providing one of the world’s most business-friendly regulatory environments.
 Singapore is crucial to any Asian strategy.

 India is the world’s seventh-largest economy, and the third-largest by purchasing power parity.
 The country’s rapid economic growth stems from a combination of factors including the growth of the Indian middle class and the resulting increase in consumer spending, a fast-growing working-age population, and the country’s attractiveness to inward investment for international technology businesses.

 India’s long-term growth prospects are extremely positive, due to its huge population, young and highly-skilled workforce, English proficiency, and increasing integration into the global economy.

-Despite only recently losing its place as the world’s fastest-growing economy to China, India is expected to continue to play a key role as a growth market for businesses worldwide.
+Despite only recently losing its place as the world’s fastest-growing economy to China, India is expected to continue to play a key role as a growth market for business in Asia and worldwide.